local-projects/of-project-template/README.md

    Note: If you are trying to build an example that is provided as part of an external addon, this relative path will need to contain another `../` for any included included external addons, making the pats.

 4. Open *projectGenerator*.
-Make sure the correct OpenFrameworks path is set in the settings tab (top right gear icon).
+Make sure the correct OpenFrameworks path is set in the settings tab (see the section [Install projectGenerator](#install-projectgenerator) for more instructions).

 5. Click *Import*.
 Select your app's folder.
 For example, I might select *myApp* in the folder *Sketches*.
 If all addon paths have been correctly set and all addons exist, then no errors will be thrown.
 If they are, re-check the paths in *addons.make*.